excess-project/cluster-power-tools/power-measurement-system/hardware/Readme.txt

  We use WDC WD1000DHTZ
 -SSD disk for the output of hpc_measure
  We use Samsung SSD 840 EVO 250GB
--Use Expansion Backplane PCIe if you want to install several ACPIE-3021 cards
+-Use PCIe Expansion Backplane if you want to install several more ACPIE-3021 cards than avalaible PCIe slots on a mother board.

 ========================================================